AHEAD-Labs/AzureInnovationDay/Lab4-Monitoring/README.md

+# Azure Monitoring and Operations

-Host Level Metrics
+## Host Level Metrics
 We are going to create our first Web Server VM using the Azure Portal.

-Log into https://portal.azure.com with your credentials.
 Click “All Services” in the top left corner, search for and click on “Monitor” Under the “Shared Services” section, click on “Metrics” A selection pane will show at the top to choose the following: